instant-labs/instant-bandit/pages/docs/usage/getting-started.md

 // Create and export an instance of your server helper export const server = getBanditServer(serverOptions);

-// Call `shutdown` where your process exits, e.g. process.on("SIGTERM", () => server.shutdown().finally(() => console.log(`Server shut down`)));
+// Call `shutdown` where your process exits process.on("SIGTERM", () => server.shutdown().finally(() => console.log(`Server shut down`)));
 ```